A recent study of the Harvard Cross Country team examines how and why runners sustain ankle and foot injuries.

 Dr. Silverman Comments

-“The running injuries in this study are all due to overuse,” says Minneapolis Orthopedic Surgeon, Dr. Lance Silverman.
+“The running injuries in this study are all due to overuse,” says Orthopedic Surgeon, Dr. Lance Silverman.
 “An overuse injury occurs when tissue breakdown exceeds tissue build up.
 Tissues such as bones, ligaments, and tendons break down when the muscles that protect them are fatigued.”

 When running, a person places 3-4 times their body weight on each foot that strikes the ground.
 The foot, leg, and core muscles absorb the impact of each step (this is known as Ground Reaction Force).
 When muscles tire, they expose the tissues to supra-physiologic stress.
 This leads to stress fractures, chronic ligament sprains, and tendon strains.